-Many times I thought that the other students had it easy because their homes had electricity.
+Many times, I thought that the other students had it easy because their homes had electricity.
 But I never missed handing in my work on time.
 I studied with the lamp.
 I was not going to allow the darkness to defeat me.
-This afternoon I Rise, despite not having electricity in my house and living in a district that was dark during the night.
+This afternoon I Rise, despite not having electricity in my home and living in a district that was dark during the night.
 DARKNESS did not defeat me.

 In primary school apart from Grade 6, when I did Common Entrance, it was not too difficult to get all the work done and do well despite the distractions.
 However, going to High School was a big change.
 Instead of having one teacher who gave homework and tests, we had subject teachers who all gave homework and tests and they apparently did not speak to each other.
-There as we went from First to Fifth Form the work became greater and frankly at times we all thought that they were secretly planning to kill up with the amount of work they gave us and the impossible deadlines that we had to meet.
+As we went from First to Fifth Form the work became greater and frankly at times we all thought that our teachers were secretly planning to kill up with the amount of work they gave us and the impossible deadlines that we had to meet.

 The point is that you could not be here this afternoon, you could not have gotten an “A” or “B” or “C” in CSEC if you had not overcome the difficulties you had in understanding X in English Language, English Literature, Mathematics, Spanish, Biology, Physics, Chemistry, Home Economics, Electricity, Woodwork, Technical Drawing, History, Geography or whatever the subject may have been.
-At first, you when it came to X you were as blank as Double Blank in dominoes.
+At first you when it came to X you were as blank as Double Blank in dominoes.
 Then you became like Double Three and finally like Double Six or at least as Six Four.
-As you sit here this evening you can distinctly remember how this teacher Miss So and So, or Mr. This and That, or this friend, or brother or sister or father or mother, or how you poured over the textbook for yourself and finally broke those the barrier from misunderstanding to understanding.
+As you sit here this evening you can distinctly remember how this teacher Miss So and So, or Mr This and That, or this friend, or brother or sister or father or mother, or how your poured over the textbook for yourself and finally broke those the barrier from misunderstanding to understanding.
 DIFFICULTIES in not understanding stuff initially did not defeat me.
 Hence, this evening I Rise despite the difficulties.

-DOUBT, however, was the greatest obstacle and hurdle to overcome.
+DOUBT, however, was the greatest obstacle and hurdle I had to overcome.
 One could say I doubted that I could succeed at the great Knox High School.
-I am the first student to attend Know from the small district from which I come.
+I am the first student to attend Knox from the small district from which I come.
 Another could say I was first from my family to gain entrance to a traditional High School.
 I doubted that I could succeed although I showed a brave and confident face.
-Another could say I doubted because my father, or mother, or brother, or sister, or member of my district blazed a trail of glory at Know or some other traditional high school and I entertained doubts that I could follow in their footsteps.
+Another could say I doubted because my father, or mother, or brother, or sister, or member of my district blazed a trail of glory at Knox or some other traditional high school and I entertained doubts that I could follow in their footsteps.
 Another could I doubted because I some persons that I look up to seemed unsure that I could make it.
 Their doubt prompted doubt in me.
-By faith, I rose about doubts, halleluiah.
+By faith I rose about doubts, halleluiah.
 DOUBT did not defeat me.